-The guru contemplated my as I rose to leave.
-“You know, Willa, there is enough suffering in the world.
-It does no one any good for you to suffer needlessly.”
+The guru stopped me as I rose to leave, placing a hand on my arm.
+"You know, Willa, there is enough suffering in the world.
+It does no one any good for you to suffer needlessly."

-I liked the Dharma talk that night.
-It was about detaching from emotions, placing distance between oneself and one’s reactions and thoughts, and changing language to change perception by saying things like, “I am experiencing anger,” rather than “I am angry.”
-The guru spoke about the world as passing and changing, and warned that not even the teachings of the Buddha were something to attach to or feel the need to defend.
-“Attach to nothing,” the guru said, scanning the room, “not even my words.”
+I was happy to find that I liked the Dharma talk that night.
+It was about detaching from emotions, placing distance between oneself and one's reactions and thoughts, and changing language to change perception by saying things like, "I am experiencing anger," rather than "I am angry."
+The guru spoke about the world as passing and changing, and warned that not even the teachings of the Buddha were not something to defend.
+"Attach to nothing," the guru said, scanning the room, "not even my words."

 The following meditation went smoothly lying down, and I relaxed and began to feel like I was getting the hang of it—until the final gong woke me up.

 I struggled through most of the morning sessions, sometimes lying down in the back of the room, sometimes on the porch just outside the large window so I could stretch.
-The guru suggested this option to my when my back continued to plague my from having to keep still, and I suspected my nearest neighbor had submitted a written complaint about my rustling.
-I didn’t care.
-It was better outside, anyway, with the freedom to spend half the meditation in Child’s Pose, half in Savasana.
+The guru suggested this option to me when my back continued to ache and stiffen from having to keep still—I suspected my nearest neighbor had submitted a written complaint about my rustling.
+I didn't care.
+It was better outside, anyway, with the freedom to spend half the meditation in Child's Pose, half in Savasana.
 The guru was sharing her stash of homeopathic muscle relaxants with me, and my attentions during the meditation were slowly growing more focused.

 Morning meditation was followed by working meditation, which was my favorite part of the schedule.
 The day before, I'd been cutting and stacking firewood, but today I was sent to the top of the ridge to clear the drainage ditches with a rake.
 It was going well until the square woman sauntered up the path towards me with a rake in her hand.
 I turned away quickly and kept to my raking.

 How ironic.
-I simply smiled and shrugged, and went back to my raking, Noble Silence intact.
-Another pro of Noble Silence was that you didn’t have to talk to people you didn’t want to—I was starting to suspect this whole philosophy was dreamed up by an introvert, and I was starting to warm up to it.
+I shrugged and went back to my raking, Noble Silence intact.
+Another pro of Noble Silence was that you didn't have to talk to people you didn't want to—I was starting to suspect this whole philosophy was dreamed up by an introvert, and I was beginning to warm up to it.

 I fell back into the working meditation with satisfaction, immersing myself in the soothing repetition of moving crunching leaves across the gravel.
 It really was a therapuetic—